casm-lang/casm-lang.github.io/readme.txt

 <col lg="6" md="12">
 ===== About =====

 You have reached the main website of the Corinthian Abstract State Machine (CASM, pronounced [si:eɪ:es:em:]) project and organization!
-CASM is pronounced as
 We use this website to publish and describe details about the CASM project, which is hosted on [[https://github.com/casm-lang|GitHub]].
 CASM is still in a very early stage but you already can follow our updates on Twitter which are directly rendered as our [[:#news|News]] section.